 6. All significant accounting policies applied are as shown in the notes to the financial statements.
 The accounting policies are determined by the 2018/19 accounting code where applicable.

-Where the code does not specifically apply, I have used judgement in developing and applying an accounting policy that results in information that is relevant and reliable.
-All accounting
+Where the code does not specifically apply I have used judgement in developing and applying an accounting policy that results in information that is relevant and reliable.
+All accounting policies applied are appropriate to Glasgow and the Clyde Valley Strategic Development Planning Authority's circumstances and have been consistently applied.

-- policies applied are appropriate to Clyde Muirshiel Park Authority's circumstances and have been consistently applied. - 7.
-The significant assumptions used in making accounting estimates are reasonable and properly reflected in the financial statements.
+7. The significant assumptions used in making accounting estimates are reasonable and properly reflected in the financial statements.
 Judgements used in making estimates have been based on the latest available, reliable information.
 Estimates have been revised where there are changes in the circumstances on which the original estimate was based or as a result of new information or experience.